thisismyrobot/balancing-robot/README.md

 # Balancing robot

-Using a BetaFlight-equipped flight controller (and later on an MPU6050) to give the orientation and an Arduino Nano for control.
+Using a BetaFlight-equipped flight controller (and later on an MPU6050) to give the orientation and an Arduino Nano (and later an ESP32) for control.

 End goal is the Wheelie Boy from The Peripheral.